 Stephanie Liston, Independent

 Stephanie is chief legal advisor to the Telecommunications Regulatory Commission of the British Virgin Islands, senior counsel to Coffey Graham (UK) Limited, business development director of Fentiman Consultants Limited, associate director of Innovation Advisors, advisory board member of PUSH Technology Limited and Digi-Me Limited and co-chairs the International Chapters Committee of the Federal Communications Bar Association.
 Stephanie is a qualified lawyer in the US and UK and has been a senior partner in a number of leading international law firms.
 She served as a non-executive director of Ofcom and as a member of its Audit Committee from 2005 to 2008, an advisory board member of Orga Systems GmbH from 2010 to 2014, a director of the European Competitive Telecommunications Association (ECTA) from 2000 to 2005 and co-chairman of the Communications Committee of the International Bar Association from 2004-2006.

 BT senior manager

 Tim is managing director of Research and Innovation and of BT’s Adastral Park research and development facility.
 He started working for BT in 1981 as an apprentice engineer in North Wales, and has since held roles in areas including optics research, technology consultancy and technical architecture and has served as BT’s Group Strategy Director.
-Tim is also a Policy Fellow with the Centre for Science and Policy, University of Cambridge and a Fellow of the Institute of Telecommunications Professionals (ITP).
+Tim is also a Policy Fellow with the Centre for Science & Policy, University of Cambridge and a Fellow of the Institute of Telecommunications Professionals (ITP).